fschaeck/AirVPN-hummingbird-docker/README.md

 To start the container based on the airvpn-hummingbird image use the following command:

->`docker run -ti --cap-add=NET_ADMIN --cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro --device /dev/net:/dev/net -v <config.ovpn>:/config.ovpn:ro airvpn-hummingbird <hummingbird-command-options>`
+>`docker run -ti --cap-add=NET_ADMIN --cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro --device /dev/net:/dev/net -v <config.ovpn>:/config.ovpn:ro airvpn-hummingbird <hummingbird-command-options> /config.ovpn`

 where `<config.ovpn>` is the absolute path to a valid AirVPN configuration file as can be downloaded from the website's config generator and `<hummingbird-command-options>` should be replaced with any necessary command options for the hummingbird client - as explained below - to do, what you want it to do.

-But be aware, that any `<config-file>` you specify in `<hummingbird-command-options>` must point to a file **inside the container** and should either be the `/config.ovpn` from the above -v option to the docker run command or an absolute path to a file you added to the docker image yourself during the build or via docker copy.
+But be aware, that the `<hummingbird-command-options>` should not include the positional parameter `<config.file>` but only options, since the hummingbird client inside the container is started with `/config.ovpn` as it's config file - the file mounted with the above -v option to the docker run command.
-If nothing is specified for `<config-file>` in `<hummingbird-command-options>` it will default to `/config.ovpn`.

-The part **--cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro** of the command is necessary to allow the container to actually load the firewall modules you choose via the `--network-lock` option.
-If you make sure, the modules are loaded on the Docker host before you start the container, those are won't be necessary.
+The part `--cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro` of the command is necessary to allow the container to actually load the firewall modules you choose via the `--network-lock` option.
+If you make sure, the modules are loaded on the Docker host before you start the container, those won't be necessary.
 Therefore it is best, if you choose the network lock type you are already using on the host anyway and can thus avoid giving the container unnecessary capabilities.
 Using `--network-lock on` will require those parameters to be specified, since the hummingbird client will then probe for the modules to figure out for itself, which firewall modules to use.